tradingstrategy-ai/docs/source/glossary.rst

         Arbitrageurs exploit this difference by trading from the :term:`AMM`, like :term:`Uniswap`, to the more liquid exchange (usually a centralized exchange like Binance), correcting the arbitrage and extracting value from LPs in the process.

+        In the worst case, centralised exchanges can themselves exploit this difference, if they have a priviledged access to their own order book and :term:`MEV`.

         See:

         - `CowSwap on LVR <https://cow.fi/learn/what-is-loss-versus-rebalancing-lvr>`__